Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: Introduction

 The inconsistency arises because in the fluid method the treatment of particle collisions always ensures four-momentum conservation~\cite{Calzetta:1986cq, Hohenegger:2008zk, Cirigliano:2009yt, Cirigliano:2011di, Sheng:2021kfc, Ai:2023qnr}~\footnote{The momentum conservation in the ordinary Boltzmann equation must valid.
-This conclusion can be derived by the leading order Kadanoff-Baym equation.}, whereas in the microscopic method momentum non-conservation in the particle scattering process is considered when computing the friction pressure $F_{i\rightarrow j}/A$ in the $i\rightarrow j$ particle scattering process, which is demonstrated in Fig.\ref{micro}.
+This conclusion can be derived by the leading order Kadanoff-Baym equation.}, whereas in the microscopic method momentum non-conservation in the particle scattering process is considered when computing the friction pressure $F^\mathrm{fric}_{i\rightarrow j}/A$ in the $i\rightarrow j$ particle scattering process, which is demonstrated in Fig.\ref{micro}.

-In this paper, we aim to resolve the above inconsistency by using quantum field theory in the background field of the bubble(BQFT).
+In this paper, we aim to resolve the above inconsistency by using quantum field theory in the presence of the background field of the bubble (BQFT).
+We subsequently show how the BQFT formulation emerges from the more general framework of the Kadanoff-Baym equations arising in the Closed Time Path (CTP) formulation of non-equilibrium quantum field theory.
 While BQFT is used in many other papers~\cite{Bodeker:2017cim,Gouttenoire:2021kjv,Azatov:2023xem,Kubota:2024wgx} we construct a systematic framework to compute the friction pressure for any multi-particle interaction process in the Boltzmann equation for the first time.
 We start with the kinetic evolution of particle distributions and derive the kinetic equation (Boltzmann equation) using the BQFT method.
 We start by discussing the quantization of the field with the BQFT method, then combining that quantization with the Boltzmann equation to obtain the friction pressure.
 In principle, using the modified Boltzmann equation, we can derive all possible friction forces in both the fluid and microscopic methods.
 We will prove the $F_{1\rightarrow 2}$ splitting friction force will indeed be generated by the collision term in the Boltzmann equation if we consider the BQFT.
 The friction forces from the multi-particle interactions will dominate when the bubble is extremely fast.